Pyongyang: Cityscape

+The 1953 masterplan set the basic layout from which the city's development was derived in the next decades with a unit district system which mixes residential and industrial zoning.
+Those districts are spread around the central administrative district and together with it they form the key axis of directionality for the city expansion.
+While in the 50s the major emphasis was placed on the reconstruction of Pyongyang from its ruins as carefully a socialist city in strict line with the masterplan, the 60s and 70s saw new wave of development which included expansion of the central boulevards, construction of high-density apartment buildings along the central boulevards, grandiose civic and cultural buildings and monumental statues and squares.
+This tendency included also the inclusion of traditional Korean architecture for some buildings.
+While the development generally followed the 1953 master plan, it diverted from it in some aspects, such as the construction of high-rises along the central avenues, a step conflicted with the 1953 plan which called for more even distribution of the residential construction throughout the city in several multi-cores.
+The 90s saw a relative slowdown in the development of the urban structure due to the deep economic crisis and famine which swept through North Korea and led to the diversion of resources to the army.
+The 2010s and 2020s saw renewed efforts in urbanization and increasing density with the reconstruction of streets and avenues located further from the center and transformation of former rural parts of the city into high density residential districts.

 The streets are laid out in a north–south, east–west grid, giving the city an orderly appearance.
 North Korean designers applied the Swedish experience of self-sufficient urban neighbourhoods throughout the entire country, and Pyongyang is no exception.
 Its inhabitants are mostly divided into administrative units of 5,000 to 6,000 people (dong).
 These units all have similar sets of amenities including a food store, a barber shop, a tailor, a public bathhouse, a post office, a clinic, a library and others.
 Many residents occupy high-rise apartment buildings.
-One of Kim Il-sung's priorities while designing Pyongyang was to limit the population.
+One of Kim Il Sung's priorities while designing Pyongyang was to limit the population.
 Authorities maintain a restrictive regime of movement into the city, making it atypical of East Asia as it is silent, uncrowded and spacious.